Are you fond of crunchy snacks and worry about the unwanted fat tied with them? Then, this popped quinoa is the perfect answer for you.

 - While popping, when you start seeing fumes, lift the pan and gently shake it back and forth until no fumes are seen.

 Tips for perfect quinoa pops

-There are only few seconds in between perfectly popped quinoa and burnt pops.
-So provide all your attention while popping, no worries the popping works takes few minutes.
+There are only a few seconds between perfectly popped quinoa and burnt pops.
+So provide all your attention while popping.
+No worries, the popping works takes a few minutes.

-Heavy bottomed pan.
-A cast-iron pan or any other pan with a thick bottom that ensures for even heat is a must in here.
+Heavy-bottomed pan.
+A cast-iron pan or any other pan with a thick bottom that ensures even heat is a must here.

 Heat.
 Low to medium heat is the best.

 Shake for even heat.
 Quinoa is the only ingredient here, and the improper heat source directly affects the quinoa and makes it burnt.
-Adjusting the temperature the heat within the little time frame is highly impossible.
+Adjusting the heat temperature within the little time frame is highly impossible.

-So, always shake in the sideways.
+So, always shake in sideways.
 This makes the quinoa's surface get even heat.
-At times lift the pan and shake sideways when smoke starts to develop.
+At times, lift the pan and shake sideways when smoke starts to develop.

-Making sure the even, moderate heat make the most crunchy and crispy quinoa pops.
+Ensure the even, moderate heat makes the most crunchy and crispy quinoa pops.